 Agent images and computer screenshots are recorded and stored on the Leap platform at regular intervals like a logbook, so the supervisors can monitor what people are doing while working and identify time-wasting, distractions, and inefficiencies- as a result, AHT can be reduced without monitoring continuously.
-Supervisors can issue notices and instant notifications and will be broadcasted to every agent within their ambit, without interrupting the day’s work.
-Also, the work of the agents can be appreciated in front of everyone just like an office floor appreciation.
+Supervisors can issue notices and instant notifications which will be broadcasted to every agent within their ambit, without interrupting the day’s work.
+Also, the work of the agents can be appreciated in front of everyone just like office floor appreciation.

-Related article: How a pandemic changed the way BPOs have worked
+How a pandemic changed the way BPOs have worked

 Modern call center quality software lets managers record and privately listen to active calls.
 However, the average call center agent takes 1,000-2,000 calls monthly; there’s no way supervisors can listen to all of these.
 You need to decide which calls to examine closer.

 However, a random selection is not a productive use of analysts’ time, since the sample probably won’t be representative of any larger trend or issue in call center quality.
 Instead, use the metrics you identified earlier and find calls that are contrary (or conducive) to your goals.

 The calls you choose to analyze should be examined in their entirety.
 Exemplary calls should show how a problem was solved throughout a single conversation.
 Each call is like a self-contained case study.
 If you only pick bits and pieces of them, the agent’s choices won’t be put in context and the training value of the recordings will be diminished.
 The best examples of high-quality calls should be saved as training materials.